mgravitt/eosio-quick-guide/README.md

 ```
 > Note: the ```more``` and ```next-key``` attributes are used for paginating through the table over multiple requests.

+> Note: we can use ```cleos``` to query the tables by the other indexes that we created to search and sort. :mag_right:

-### Borrow more as Alice
+### Borrow more as Alice :red_haired_woman:
 ``` bash
 cleos push action bank borrowed '["alice", "100.00 USD"]' -p alice@active
 ```
 Check the loan table again and you will see that the amount_due increased.

-### Pay a bit off
+### Pay a bit off :moneybag:
 ``` bash
 cleos push action bank paid '["alice", "55.00 USD"]' -p bank@active
 ```
-### Change the counter party to bob
+### Change the counter party to Bob :white_haired_man:
 ``` bash
 cleos push action bank chgcp '["alice", "bob"]' -p bob@active
 ```

-### Borrow for Alice again and change counter party again
+### Borrow for Alice :red_haired_woman: again and change counter party to Bob :white_haired_man: again
 ``` bash
 cleos push action bank borrowed '["alice", "650.00 USD"]' -p alice@active cleos push action bank chgcp '["alice", "bob"]' -p bob@active
 ```
-Check the table, and you'll see that alice's new loan was erased and bob's incremented accordingly. :thumbsup:
+Check the table, and you'll see that Alice's new loan was erased and Bob's incremented accordingly. :thumbsup: :thumbsup: :tada:

 ## Step 7.
-Reset chain script
+Reset chain script :link: :arrows_counterclockwise:
-This script will kill ```nodeos```, restart it using our start script (which deletes all blocks), create the accounts, build the contract, deploy it, create some loans, and print the table.
+This script will kill :skull_and_crossbones: ```nodeos```, restart it using our start script (which deletes all blocks :bricks:), unlocks the wallet if needed, create the accounts, compile the contract, deploy it, create some loans, and print the table.
 > Note: there are many options for test frameworks.
 I prefer a combination of C++ unit tests and Go integration/function testing.
 I use Github Actions to run all tests on push, and PRs must pass all tests before merging.
-This is especially true on larger open source projects where I may not know the developer.
+This is especially true on larger open source projects where I may not know the developer. :nerd_face:
 ``` bash
 cat <<EOF > reset.sh
 #!/bin/bash